LaunchCodeEducation/aws-basics/content/load-balancer/_index.md

 New VPC Created:

 Load Balancing:
 - Load Balancers
 - Target Groups
 Auto Scaling
 - Launch Configs
 - Auto Scaling Groups

-Launch Template Created

-Afterwards Create the Autoscaling Group Using the Launch Template

 Internal: Private
 Internet-Facing: Public

-Have:
+## VPC
-VPC: First to be (created), entire network where everything is living.
-Made up of subnets both public and private Target Group: Everything that gets launched is going to live inside of the target group.
+First to be (created), entire network where everything is living.
+Made up of subnets both public and private

+## Target Group
+Everything that gets launched is going to live inside of the target group.
 Only the EC2s that get created, part of the autoscaling group, managed by the load balancer

+## Launch Template
-Launch Template: Template with specifics about the EC2 Instance.
+Template with specifics about the EC2 Instance.
 What type of instance or machine are we letting AWS know we want to create?

-Need:
+## Load Balancer
-Load Balancer: Using an EC2 as our load balancer, server whos responsibility is to check the health of everything in the target group, Scaling up and down, proxying internet requests to those machines.
+Using an EC2 as our load balancer, server whos responsibility is to check the health of everything in the target group, Scaling up and down, proxying internet requests to those machines.

+## AutoScaling Group
-AutoScaling Group: (Last Thing to Be created).
+(Last Thing to Be created).
 Collection of the load balancer (brain), target group (nodes), Launch Template (what will each node become), VPC (holds all of this).